ivillamadrid/FloodMapping/docs/source/operational_appx.rst

 .. _Pytorch: https://pytorch.org/

-The selected configuration applies four "convolutional+pooling" downsampling layers, and afterwards 5 upsamplings,
+The selected configuration applies four "convolutional+pooling" downsampling layers, and afterwards 5 upsamplings, (U-shape) connecting with attention gates layers of the same Width-Height.

+This initial Set-Up might require a CNN with as much as 57 M parameters to optimize, for a mosaic of 100 training images.